About the Good Friday Agreement

 The Good Friday Agreement considers other matters relating to the maintenance of peace and stability in Northern Ireland, including the promotion of human rights, the review of policing and justice arrangements, the decommissioning process, and acknowledging the legacy of the past.

 Directly after the approval of the Agreement, work began to ensure the total and verifiable decommissioning of all paramilitary groups.
-Former President of South Africa, Cyril Ramaphosa, and former President of Finland, Martti Ahtissari, performed the critical task of monitoring the disarmament efforts of the paramilitary organisations, a crucial step in fostering confidence in the Agreement.
+The current President of South Africa, Cyril Ramaphosa, and former President of Finland, Martti Ahtissari, performed the critical task of monitoring the disarmament efforts of the paramilitary organisations, a crucial step in fostering confidence in the Agreement.

 The Strands of the Good Friday Agreement